|

 determining financial aid eligibility.
 The new guidelines, which

-address issues not covered in guidelines for federal aid, are designed
+address issues not covered in guidelines for federal aid, are

-amount it currently invests in financial aid.
+will reduce the amount it currently invests in financial

 The